MMTDigital/generator-mmt-webpack/app/webpack/src/README.md

 ## FAQs

 **_How do I mount a React component within my "normal" JavaScript?_**

 [Follow this guide](https://mmtdigital.atlassian.net/wiki/spaces/DEV/pages/318898193/React+Inside+Kentico)

 **_How do I make Webpack pick up a .png / .jpg / .svg / .json / .webm / any other file?_**

 It must be imported into a JavaScript file for Webpack to process it.
 For "assets", there should be an `assetManifest.js` file where you can import your desired asset.

 **_How do I use web fonts?_**

 We don't recommend using them anymore and therefore do not support them.
 Try to use SVGs for icons — they're more accessible, scalable, CSS-able and more fit-for-purpose.

 **_I disagree with the linting rules / build setup, who can I talk to?_**

 No worries — first, raise it with the team on Slack and discuss the issue.
 If you still feel strongly about it and want to make a more global change to how MMT approach something — raise it on the [front-end change request spreadsheet](https://docs.google.com/spreadsheets/d/1na_atqQzJGrtpGLPGmD6__EmmKFri8FZOhKso9bp7gI)

+**_Visual Studio uses tabs, which breaks the linting?_**

+You can select independant code styles for different languages.
+Try going to Options > Text Editor > JavaScript.

+**_I'm getting a TS5055 error in Visual Studio_**

+If you're getting errors similar to: `Error TS5055 Cannot write file...` or `Warning        Your project specifies TypeScript version 2.6, but a matching compiler was not found.
+The latest available TypeScript compiler will be used (2.8)`.
+Our current solution to this is to go to Options > Text Editor > Project > General and tick _Only analyse projects which contain files opened in the editor_.
+This may not be the best approach though.